History Files

 Katpatuka monuments

-The Persian satraps of Katpatuka found themselves in a land that was filled with Hittite monuments that predated their arrival by at least half a millennium
+The Persian satraps of Katpatuka found themselves in a land which was filled with Hittite monuments which predated their arrival by at least half a millennium

 c.480 - 400?
 BC